stanford-oval/cs224v-fall2021/hw3/README.md

 After you enter the user state, the commands you entered are executed, and the dialogue context is shown, prefixed by `C:`.
 Then the agent replies, prefixed by `A:`.
 You can then enter another command to continue the dialogue, or type `d` to terminate the current dialogue and start the next one.
+**Only terminated dialogue will be saved.
+Make sure you type `d` after your last turn of each dialogue!**

 If a particular turn is not representable in ThingTalk, you can discard that turn by typing `d` followed by a short phrase indicating the reason.